Embarking on the journey of home maintenance unfolds a treasure trove of tasks, some hidden like gems waiting to be discovered.

 How to Increase Your Home’s Water Pressure

-Take these steps to test the water flow around your home and begin to identify the cause of the issue.
+Take these steps to test the water flow around your home and start identifying the cause of the issue.
+Can you drain a water heater by running a hot water tank?

 First, consider supply and demand.

-Talk to your neighbors about their water pressure.
+Speak to your neighbors about their water pressure.

 Test Your Home’s Water Pressure